 Holmdel, NJ 07733

-f) Additional, Unrelated Charges.
-Customer acknowledges that Customer may incur charges while using the Service in addition to those billed by Vonage Business.
+(f) Additional Charges.
+Customer acknowledges that Customer may incur additional charges while using the Service.
 For example, Customer may incur charges as a result of accessing certain on-line services or purchasing or subscribing to certain other offerings.
 Customer agrees that all such charges, including all applicable taxes, are the sole responsibility of Customer, and Customer covenants to timely pay all such charges.

 13. Regulatory and Legal Changes.
-Vonage Business may discontinue, limit, modify any Service, or impose additional requirements to the provision of any Service, as may be reasonably required to comply with any Applicable Laws.
-If changes in Applicable Laws materially and adversely affect delivery of Service (including the economic viability thereof) or would impose further compliance requirements, then Vonage Business will provide notice to Customer (in accordance with Section 37(e)) to the extent that said changes impact Customer's obligations and details of regulatory changes and if requested by Customer, the Parties will use good faith efforts to negotiate appropriate changes to this Agreement.
-If the parties cannot reach agreement within thirty (30) days after Vonage Business’s notice requesting renegotiation, Vonage Business may, on a prospective basis after such 30-day period, pass any increased costs (if applicable) resulting from such changes on to Customer; provided, however, that Vonage Business shall provide Customer written notice of any increased costs or charges and Customer may upon notice given to Vonage Business within sixty (60) days after delivery of the notice of the increased charges terminate Service without liability for an early termination fee or charge.
+Vonage may discontinue, limit, modify any Service, or impose additional requirements to the provision of any Service, as may be reasonably required to comply with any Applicable Laws.
+If changes in Applicable Laws materially and adversely affect the delivery of Service (including the economic viability thereof) or would impose further compliance requirements, then Vonage will provide notice to Customer (in accordance with Section 3) to the extent that said changes impact Customer's obligations and details of regulatory changes and if requested by Customer, the Parties will use good faith efforts to negotiate appropriate changes to this Agreement.
+If the parties cannot reach agreement within 30 days after Vonage’s notice requesting renegotiation, Vonage may, on a prospective basis after such 30-day period, pass any increased costs (if applicable) resulting from such changes on to Customer; provided, however, that Vonage shall provide Customer written notice of any increased costs or charges and Customer may upon notice given to Vonage within 60 days after delivery of the notice of the increased charges terminate Service without liability for an early termination fee or charge.
 If Customer does not terminate Service within such 60-day period, Customer’s termination right shall expire and Customer shall be obligated to accept and pay for the Service until expiration or termination of the Service Term.

 15. Bundled Usage.
-Vonage Business or its Marketing Partners or Authorized Distributors may offer bundled plans which include a defined combination of services and which may offer a specified number of minutes or unlimited usage (subject to Sections 19 and 20 herein).
-Bundled plans may also include usage based charges that differ from other Vonage Business, Marketing Partner or Authorized Distributor plans.
+Vonage or its Marketing Partners or Authorized Distributors may offer bundled plans which include a defined combination of services and which may offer a specified number of minutes or unlimited usage (subject to the AUP).
+Bundled plans may also include usage based charges that differ from other Vonage, Marketing Partner or Authorized Distributor plans.
 In some bundled plans, the number of minutes used may be aggregated into a pool of minutes available to extensions on an account with excess usage charges applying for any usage above the allotted aggregate minutes at a specified rate.

 17. Ancillary Services; Voicemail and Call Recording Retention Policy.